Sagrada Família: Geometric details

 The steeples on the Nativity façade are crowned with geometrically shaped tops that are reminiscent of Cubism (they were finished around 1930), and the intricate decoration is contemporary to the style of Art Nouveau, but Gaudí's unique style drew primarily from nature, not other artists or architects, and resists categorization.

-Gaudí used hyperboloid structures in later designs of the Sagrada Família (more obviously after 1914).
-However, there are a few places on the nativity façade—a design not equated with Gaudí's ruled-surface design—where the hyperboloid crops up.
+Gaudí used hyperboloid structures in later designs for Sagrada Família (more obviously after 1914).
+However, there are a few places on the nativity façade—a design not equated with Gaudí's ruled-surface design—where the hyperboloid appears.
 For example, all around the scene with the pelican, there are numerous examples (including the basket held by one of the figures).
 There is a hyperboloid adding structural stability to the cypress tree (by connecting it to the bridge).
 Finally, the "bishop's mitre" spires are capped with hyperboloid structures.
 In his later designs, ruled surfaces are prominent in the nave's vaults and windows and the surfaces of the Passion Façade.

 Symbolism

 Themes throughout the decoration include words from the liturgy.
-The steeples are decorated with words such as "Hosanna", "Excelsis", and "Sanctus"; the great doors of the Passion façade reproduce excerpts of the Passion of Jesus from the New Testament in various languages, mainly Catalan; and the Glory façade is to be decorated with the words from the Apostles' Creed, while its main door reproduce the entire Lord's Prayer in Catalan, surrounded by multiple variations of "Give us this day our daily bread" in other languages.
+The steeples are decorated with words such as "Hosanna", "Excelsis", and "Sanctus"; the great doors of the Passion façade reproduce excerpts of the Passion of Jesus from the New Testament in various languages, mainly Catalan; and the Glory façade is to be decorated with the words from the Apostles' Creed, while its main door reproduces the entire Lord's Prayer in Catalan, surrounded by multiple variations of "Give us this day our daily bread" in other languages.
 The three entrances symbolize the three virtues: Faith, Hope and Love.
 Each of them is also dedicated to a part of Christ's life.
 The Nativity Façade is dedicated to his birth; it also has a cypress tree which symbolizes the tree of life.
-The Glory Façade is dedicated to his glory period.
-The Passion Façade is symbolic of his suffering.
-The apse steeple bears Latin text of Hail Mary.
+The Glory Façade is dedicated to his Christ's glory period.
+The Passion Façade is symbolic of Christ's suffering.
+The apse steeple bears Latin text of the Hail Mary prayer.

 Areas of the sanctuary will be designated to represent various concepts, such as saints, virtues and sins, and secular concepts such as regions, presumably with decoration to match.